 Template Monster’s journey can be traced as far back as 2002, when it only offered templates that were developed in-house.
-Well, a lot has changed since then, and Template Monster has grown into a reputable template marketplace that supports a wide range of creations by external designers and contributors.
+Well, a lot has changed since then, and Template Monster has grown into a reputable theme and template marketplace that supports a wide range of creations by external designers and contributors.

 For about two years now, various template providers have been able to leverage Template Monster to sell their works.
 In actual numbers, the products available on the Template Monster marketplace add up to more than 30,000 and rising.